-- The geometric particulars of the dome such as the length and the approach angle of the elements (that is, the angle of an element relative to the connection), the occupied volume, - The self-weight, the response to environmental loads such as wind, snow, rain, temperature change ... - The acoustic response, the response to natural (day) light, sun shading,... - The cladding details, connection details, the architectural details,... - The functionality and visual impact,... - The structural response such as natural frequencies, strength, stiffness, support reactions,...
+The geometric particulars of the dome such as the length and the 'approach' angle of the elements (that is, the angle of an element relative to the connection), the occupied volume,

-- The methods of construction,...

-- The methods of maintenance,...
+The self-weight, the response to environmental loads such as wind, snow, rain, temperature change ...

+The acoustic response, the response to natural (day) light, sun shading,...

+The cladding details, connection details, the architectural details,...

+The functionality and visual impact,...

+The structural response such as natural frequencies, strength, stiffness, support reactions,...

+The construction methods,...

+The maintenance requirements,...

-- The economy,...
+The economy,...

-The items listed above, are only for exemplifying purpose, and in general, an architectural form may have much wider and more diverse range of aspects.
-A review of the list shows that, various features of the domes will change due to the variation in the parameter h.
-The above mentioned items could be classified in two groups of measurable and non-measurable aspects.
+The items listed above are only a few examples, and in general, an architectural form may have much wider and more diverse range of aspects.
+It should be noted that, the architectural form is the enveloping form and, normally, the structural form responds to an architectural form (A W Charleson 2005).
+Also, architecture is responsible for the built environment's social (mostly non-measurable) performance and engineering is responsible for its technical performance (P Schumacher 2014).

+^{} Corresponding author: heris@azad.ac.ir

+1 Islamic Azad University, South Tehran Branch, Iran

+Fig. 1.
+An aerial view of a gymnasium, Japan (Tomoe Corporation)

+Fig. 2.
+Scallop domes with various amplitudes

-Now, suppose that a designer has to select a dome from the set of domes of Fig 3.
+Now, suppose that a designer has to select a dome from the set of domes of Fig 2.
 What are her/his criteria for this selection?
-Some of these criteria relate to measurable engineering considerations such as safety, strength and economy.
+Some of these criteria relate to measurable engineering aspects such as safety, strength and economy.
 In addition to the engineering criteria, an aspect such as visual impact of a dome could be the selection criteria.
 Visual impact is a non-measurable (and not easily definable) architectural aspect of a form.
 The selection is, in general, based on the two-fold criteria of engineering and non-engineering (subjective) considerations.
-But both of these classes of criteria have roots in desirability.
-In fact, there are different and distinct interpretations on engineering measures and considerations as well.
+But, both of these classes of criteria have their roots in desirability.

-The discussion on the desirability of an entity of the form are accompanied with phrases such as 'excellent', 'very good' ... 'not good' and the like.
-Suppose that the domes of Fig 3 are to be classified with such conventional phrases regarding their degree of desirability.
-Then, regarding the domes of Fig 3, one may say, for instance:
+The opinion on the desirability of an entity of the form are expressed with phrases such as 'excellent', 'very good' ... 'not good' and the like.
+Suppose that the domes of Fig 2 are to be classified with such conventional phrases regarding their degree of desirability.
+Then, regarding the domes of Fig 2, one may say, for instance:

-{[a, is 'good'], [b, is 'very good'], [c, is 'the best'], [d, is 'not good']}
+{[a, is 'good'], [b, is 'very good'], [c, is 'the best'], [d, is 'not good']}.

-With this type of expression, it is very difficult -if not impossible- to carry out useful and further manipulations.
-It is possible, however, to express the degree of desirability of every aspect of the form numerically, and this type of expression is more useful for design considerations.
+With this type of description, it is very difficult -if not impossible- to carry out useful and further manipulations.
+It is possible, however, to express the degree of desirability of every aspect of the form numerically, and this type of expression is more useful in design considerations.

 To express the level of desirability regarding the visual impact of the domes, one can use various numerical scales.
 For instance, the scale of 0 to 1 can be used for this purpose.
-Therefore, any number between 0 and 1 will represent the attitude of the designer in this respect.
-Within this scale, a higher number means a higher degree of desirability.
-A number, '1' represents 'the highest degree of desirability' and '0' represents 'the complete absence of desirability'.
-Based on this definition, the numbers associated with the domes could be regarded as 'desirability factors'.
+Thus, any number between 0 and 1, referred to as a 'desirability factor', will represent a degree of desirability.
+Within this scale, let the number, '1' represent 'the highest degree of desirability' and '0' represent 'the complete absence of desirability'.

-A desirability factor, explicitly and clearly defines the level of preference.
-For the set of four domes of Fig 3, let the following list of desirability factors be assigned:
+A desirability factor, explicitly defines the level of preference.
+For the set of four domes of Fig 2, let the following list of desirability factors be assigned: